Organisation as Author

 Second and subsequent entries:

 Name of Group/Organization.
 Title of Work.
-Place of Publication: Publisher's Name, Date of Publication.
+Publisher's Name, Date of Publication.
 URL/ DOI (if consulted online).

 Ministerial Advisory Committee.
 Plan Melbourne Review 2015: Report by the Ministerial Advisory Committee.
 Melbourne: State Government of Victoria, 2015. http://www.planmelbourne.vic.gov.au/__data/assets/pdf_file/0006/377133/MAC_2015_Final_Report.pdf.

 • Cite reports and pamphlets as you would a book.
-If any elements of the citation are missing, include enough information to identify the document.
+You may choose to include additional contextual information in your citations.

 • For sources consulted online, a URL or DOI should be included.